copyniinja/realtime-chat-app/README.md

 - **Join/Leave notifications** – system messages appear when users join or leave.
 - **Unique usernames** – avoids conflicts if multiple users pick the same name.
 - **Responsive design** – works on both desktop and mobile.
+- **Online users count** – displays how many users are currently connected in the room and updates in real time.

 ---